deliveroo/deliveroo.engineering/_posts/2020-09-04-increase-the-reliability-of-a-golang-codebase-with-object-constructors.md

 ok  	github.com/tugberkugurlu/algos-go/jazz-singer	0.549s
 ```

-After a bit more digging, it actually turned out that this is actually the intended behavior of Go, and it's
+After a bit more digging, it turned out that this is actually the intended behavior of Go, and it's
 even [documented in its spec](https://golang.org/ref/spec#Calls):

 > A method call x.m() is valid if the method set of (the type of) x contains m and the argument list can be assigned to the parameter list of m.
 If x is addressable and &x's method set contains m, x.m() is shorthand for (&x).m().